-Subject to availability of funding, two hundred fifty (250) Housing Choice Vouchers will be set-aside for issuance to previously incarcerated citizens participating in a re-entry program developed and operated by the Mayor's Office of Homeless Services, as determined and referred by the coordinator of that program.
+Subject to availability of funding, two hundred fifty (250) Housing Choice Vouchers will be set-aside for issuance to previously incarcerated citizens with prior convictions prohibiting them from finding safe and affordable housing as determined and referred by the Mayor's Office of Homeless Services.
+In FY2021, HABC received approval through a Board Resolution to modify the screening criteria for these Re-Entry Vouchers to waive felony and misdemeanor convictions from criminal background searches, unless federally mandated prohibitions apply.